Mares Puck Pro & Puck Pro Plus

 With 3 diving modes, the Puck Pro comes in a variety of colors and is a great dive computer for both functionality and price.
 In this review, we explore the features and functions, and compare it to other popular entry-level dive wrist computers.

-If you already know you want to buy the Mares Puck Pro Plus, click the link below to see the current price plus any savings available on Leisure Pro - the online experts for Diving Gear.
+If you already know you want to buy the Mares Puck Pro Plus, click the link below to see the current price plus any savings available at Amazon or at Scuba.com.
+Scuba.com was formally known as Leisure Pro, until they recently rebranded.

 Click the link below to go to the answer of your most pressing question, or keep scrolling to read the entire Mares Puck Pro review.